Windows & doors

-Check the condition of your windows to determine if they should be upgraded or replaced.
+Check the condition of your windows to determine if they should be repaired or replaced.
 They should open and close easily.
-Check the condition of the panes of glass, look for excessive warpage or rot, faulty hardware, and draftiness.
-Some windows may only need minor upgrades or air sealing while others may need to be replaced entirely.
+Check the condition of the panes of glass, frames, and hardware.
+Some windows may only need minor repairs, upgrades, or air sealing while others may need to be replaced entirely.

 To improve the energy efficiency of existing windows:

 - repair defective hardware and replace ineffective sash locks to reduce air leakage;

 - caulk all gaps between the trim and wall as well as the trim and the window frame to reduce air leakage;

 - ensure weatherstripping is flexible and properly located with full contact between the sash and frame to reduce air leakage in operable windows;